At CES 2024, tech companies are transforming the kitchen with AI and robots that do the cooking

 LAS VEGAS — Chef-like robots, AI-powered appliances and other high-tech kitchen gadgets are holding out the promise that humans don't need to cook — or mix drinks — for themselves anymore.

 There was plenty new in the food and beverage world at CES 2024, the multi-day trade event put on by the Consumer Technology Association.
-Displays included a cocktail-mixing machine akin to a Keurig, and a robot barista whose movements are meant to mimic a human making a vanilla latte.
+Displays included cocktail-mixing and ice cream-making machines akin to a Keurig, and a robot barista whose movements are meant to mimic a human making a vanilla latte.

 Here's some of the newest tech that's transforming the way meals are prepped, cooked and delivered: